ivans-innovation-lab/my-company-documentation/README.md

 The main focus of this book is the third part of the definition - _building foundational capabilities that support the entire structure._

-This foundation is made up of three elements: architecture, organization \(culture\), and process.
+This foundation is made up of three elements: software architecture, organization \(culture\), and process.

 * Microservices is the [architecture](//chapter1/README.md),
 * [Organization](//chapter2/README.md) — specifically CALMS \(collaboration, automation, learning, measuring, and sharing\)—is the culture,